PAskey/spwnr/README.md

 # spwnr
 This package was created to make the raw data and functions available from 'Comparison of known spawner abundance from fence counts to visual counts for simplified spawner estimation methods.'
-Askey et al. (2023)in review) in the Canadian Journal of Fisheries and Aquatic Sciences.
+Askey et al. (in review) in the Canadian Journal of Fisheries and Aquatic Sciences.
 Includes data comparing visual counts of Kokanee spawners to census data from spawner fences.

 # Installation
 Install with devtools package from PAskey github account